tdsmale/TotemScript/README.md

  * replace chosen instruction with break instruction, store original instruction alongside breakpoint
  * call user-supplied callback
  * when removing a breakpoint, replace instruction with original
+* make sequences of array / string concatenation more efficient